qcuaeh/molalignlib/README.md

 Building
 --------

+First make a copy or symbolic link of the file *gnu.env* or *intel.env* (depending on your platform) as *build.env*.

-Run `./build.sh` without arguments to build the program in double precision with all optimizations enabled.
-The script accepts the following options to change the default behaviour:
+Then run `./build.sh` without arguments to build the program in double precision with all compiler optimizations enabled or use the following options to change the default behaviour:

 -q: Recompile only modified source files.
 -d: Compile non optimized code with debug info.